 11/12/20 Dynamite!
 More than 220 scientists signed a letter calling for vitamin D to fight Covid-19: to reach blood levels of 75nmol/l (30ng/ml) or, without testing, to take 2000 – 4000 IU

 29/11/20 Let’s repeat: Black Lives Matter!
-Most people with dark skin types living in the UK are very vitamin D-deficient.
+Most people with melanin-rich skin or dark skin types living in the UK are very vitamin D-deficient.
 Here is the sad statistic of UK doctors who died in the UK of Covid-19, described by Dr. David Grimes

 25/11/20 Interview with conservative MP David Davies gives a very balanced viewpoint on evidence, safety, reasoning and why a big dose of vitamin D should be recommended in this pandemic, bigger than existing out-of-date recommendation of 400 IU.